zahniar88/simple_markdown_editor/README.md

 [![undo](https://img.shields.io/pub/v/simple_markdown_editor.svg)](https://pub.dev/packages/simple_markdown_editor)

 Simple markdown editor library For flutter.
+For demo video, you can see it at this url [Demo](https://youtu.be/aYBeXXDoNPo)

 ## Usage